mikaelv/strucs/strucs-demo/src/main/tut/README.md

 Now the return type is much clearer and safer, and my matching expression is safer as well:
 I cannot inadvertently swap arguments without getting a compilation error.

-However, we now observe that the names of the attributes are redundant with their types.
+On the other hand, we now observe that the names of the attributes are redundant with their types.
 It would be nicer if we could declare them only once.
-Also, I cannot easily reuse a set of fields in another case class:
+Also, I cannot easily reuse a set of fields, such as symbol and quantity, in another case class.
+I need to redefine the class with all its fields:
 ```tut
 case class StopPrice(v: BigDecimal)
 case class StopOrder(symbol: Symbol, quantity: Quantity, price: StopPrice)